( Nederland, Kina)

 Big brother comes along

-Last year, the authorities introduced a law against "promoting hip-hop culture" in the mass media.
-The regulations we hear about early in the film state, among other things, that "people who are rumored to have poor moral character should not speak publicly".
-A total of 120 songs have been blacklisted, according to one of the rappers in the film.
-However, the laws are not very clear on what is allowed to be expressed - an effective way to create a high degree of self-censorship in the practitioners.
-And around the city there are plenty of surveillance cameras, which gives a clear feeling that big brother is watching.
+Last year, the authorities introduced a law against "promotion of hip-hop culture" in the mass media.
+The regulations we hear about early in the film state, among other things, that "people who are rumored to have a bad moral character should not speak in public".
+As many as 120 songs have been blacklisted, according to one of the rappers in the film.
+However, the laws are not very clear on what is allowed to express – an effective way to create a high. . .